-- Students take eight graduate-level courses (for A or B grades): a two-quarter history research seminar, historiography, and five other courses both in and outside of the department.
-Current students should consult the Guidelines (PDF) for details of course requirements.
+- Students take twelve graduate-level courses (for A or B grades): a two-quarter history research seminar, and ten other courses both in and outside of the department.
+At least three of these courses are graduate colloquia, and up to three may be pass/fail reading courses for orals preparation.
+Current students should consult the Guidelines for details of course requirements.

 - Students must high pass (P+) at least one foreign-language translation examination.
+Details on the timing and requirements are below.
 Students who have taken the TOEFL exam and whose native language is their language of research may waive the language exam.

 |Africa||At least one European and one African language to be determined in consultation with the advisor.|

 |Ancient*||French and German (one high pass, one pass); Greek and Latin (by departmental certification or with a grade of pass on the CLC examinations)|

 |Byzantine*||French and German (one high pass, one pass); Latin and Byzantine Greek by departmental certification|